How about a creamy spicy avocado spread on some crunchy crostini bites? Quick and healthy, the avocado crostini appetizer will make you want more.

 - Cut your bread into slices, drizzle the remaining 1 tablespoon Olive Oil equally on the top side of the bread.
-Place under griller for about 10 minutes or until the bread is toasted brown.
+Place under griller until the bread is toasted brown.

 - Spread the spicy avocado on top of each grilled bread and garnish with coriander.